How To Safely and Successfully Wild Camp

 4. Unlike wilding where there is no electricity available (unless you are very lucky).
 At a camping ground you will have the opportunity for electrical hook up, usually referred to as EHU.
 This gives peace of mind when it comes to switching on lights or charging up the laptop computer without worrying about your batteries or whether there is enough sun for your solar panels.

 5. While wild camping is tolerated in most countries, typically you are not allowed to exhibit ‘camping behaviour’.
 This includes setting up chairs, winding out awnings or hanging out the washing.
 You can normally get away with some of this in more secluded spots.
 We save up our washing until we are parked somewhere we feel comfortable to hang up the clothesline.
 Or else, you can always find a Laundromat but this is the last resort for us as it’s not only expensive but often difficult to reach in the city centre with a 7.5m moho.
+We have our own washing machine that makes life easy for us.

 6. In a camping ground, you don’t have to actually check around for signs to see whether or not you are in fact allowed to stay in the area.